sumomomomomo/uma-voice-dataset-creator/README.md

 **This tool requires a compiled `libpyvgmstream` binary to function.**

+Credit to hugeBlack for their [pyvgmstream](https://github.com/hugeBlack/pyvgmstream) project.
+The binary provided in this repo is a compilation of pyvgmstream.

 * **Windows:** You must place `libpyvgmstream.pyd` in the root directory of this project.
 * **Linux:** You must place `libpyvgmstream.so` in the root directory.